* Mark Wenning <wenning(a)us.ibm.com> [050105 23:34]:

 It is something that needs to be fixed, no doubt.

-I'm a little new to this; basically what I'm asking is if
+I'm a little new to this; basically what I'm

 is what was intended, or should we attempt to fix it and submit a fix to